How COVID-19 clinical trials are planned and what we can learn

 “As the country emerges from COVID-19, we’re watching consumer confidence shift back to where it was prior to the onset of this crisis.”

-As part of the recommended assessment that will determine if any changes need to be made, researchers should consider whether it is appropriate to delay some assessments for ongoing trials, or, if the study cannot be properly conducted under the existing protocol whether to stop ongoing recruitment, or even withdraw trial participants.
+As part of the recommended assessment that will determine if any changes need to be made, research sites should consider whether it is appropriate to delay some assessments for ongoing trials, or, if the study cannot be properly conducted under the existing protocol whether to stop ongoing clinical recruitment, or even withdraw trial participants.
 A further recommendation considers the employment of third-party health care providers in carrying out daily COVID screenings.
-Lexology provides an excellent resource for researchers concerned about the intricate mechanisms of a procedure of this nature; check out their guide here.
+Lexology provides an excellent resource for research sites concerned about the intricate mechanisms of a procedure of this nature; check out their guide here.